-This brownie pizza cake uses boxed brownie mix to save time.
-All you do is add fluffy whipped cream and mixed berries to create this beauty!
+This brownie cake uses boxed brownie mix to save time.
+All you do is add fluffy whipped cream and mixed berries to create this beauty and slice it just like a cake!

 Back in the day, I used to make my own brownies from scratch, but do you know what?
 Every time I made boxed brownies (specifically the triple chocolate Ghirardelli ones), people always raved about them and said they were the best things they had ever tasted.
 I mean, why bother making homemade ones, right?
 If we've reached brownie nirvana from a box, then let's keep the good vibes going.

 I really do like brownies plain, but I also really like jazzing them up a bit.
-This brownie pizza (brownie cake? brownie and fruit? frownie?) is my number one favorite way to jazz up boxed brownies by a landslide.
+This brownie pizza (brownie cake?
+Brownie with strawberries and other berries?
+Frownie?) is my number one favorite way to jazz up boxed brownies by a landslide.

 I buy the brownies in bulk at Costco and the make this brownie pizza for all sorts of events -- birthdays, retirements, parties at work, baby showers, you name it.
 It's the quintessential cake that tastes great and looks like you are a freakin' professional baker.

 Maybe you're celebrating a birthday soon?
 Maybe you're celebrating just making it through a Tuesday?
-This brownie pizza will love you regardless.
+This brownie cake will love you regardless.

 The ingredients are truly minimal.
-You likely have most of these ingredients at home I'm guessing, with the exception of all the berries.
-While berries can be on the expensive side, think about all the money you've saved on expensive chocolate by using boxed brownie mix instead of starting from scratch!
+You likely have most of these ingredients at home While berries can be on the expensive side, think about all the money you've saved on expensive chocolate by using boxed brownie mix instead of starting from scratch!

 Here's what you need: